craigbarnes/dte/docs/dterc.md

 specify both _fg-color_ and _bg-color_ if you want to set the `keep` _attribute_.

-Unset fg/bg colors are inherited from highlight color `default`.
-If you don't set fg/bg for the highlight color `default` then terminal's default fg/bg is used.
+Any omitted fg/bg colors are inherited from the highlight color `default` or (if unset) from the terminal's own default fg/bg colors.

-If `hi` is run without any arguments, all highlight colors are removed and a baseline set of defaults is then loaded (as if by running [`include -b`] on the built-in [`color/reset`] config).
+If `hi` is used without any arguments, all highlight colors are removed and a baseline set of defaults is then loaded (as if by running [`include -b`] on the built-in [`color/reset`] config).